KazuhiroTamiwa/falcon-mvc/README.md

 for each loaded controller.
 It then gets out of the way and the rest of the app acts as a normal falcon app.

+The falcon framework can be found at https://github.com/racker/falcon.

 controllers
 ===========